microsoft/presidio/docs/anonymizer/index.md

 # Presidio Anonymizer

 The Presidio anonymizer is a Python based module for anonymizing detected PII text entities with desired values.

-Persidio anonymizer comes with predefined operators but can easily be extended.

-Presidio-Anonymizer supports both anonymization and deanonymization of encrypted entities.
+Presidio anonymizer supports both anonymization and deanonymization by using operators.
+Operators are built-int text manipulation classes which can be easily extended.

 ![Anonymizer Design](../assets/anonymizer-design.png)